AliGhaffarian/my_writeups/learnings/setting-up-an-acm-judge.md

 	-need server

+so we chose the latter because it was more flexible
+# the first try
-so we chose 2 because it was more flexible the first time i tried to build and run [an open source acm judge](https://github.com/DMOJ/online-judge) i encountered tons of build errors probably of conficts with my already installed packages why would you do something remotely dumb to that? you may ask well because i evaded learning docker for sometime, and as you can tell it's time to embrace my fear of virtualization
+the first time i tried to build and run [an open source acm judge](https://github.com/DMOJ/online-judge) i encountered tons of build errors probably of conficts with my already installed packages why would you do something remotely dumb to that? you may ask well because i evaded learning docker for sometime, and as you can tell it's time to embrace my fear of virtualization

+# learning docker
 i watched an [introduction to docker](https://www.youtube.com/watch?v=eGz9DS-aIeY&t=672s) since i had some clue about docker because of CTFs i have some business with [Dockerfiles](https://docs.docker.com/reference/dockerfile)